 Grace Federal Solutions was a Bronze sponsor of the annual Diversity, Equity and Inclusivity (DEI) Conference which took place virtually over two days at the beginning of September.
 Hosted in partnership with the Bank of America, its theme was ‘Speak Up, Take Action,’ and speakers encouraged attendees to take these words to heart in their professional and personal capacities.
-The insights and strategies that came through in the speeches and discussions are valuable for recruiters and everyone in the HR field, providing ways for us to understand DEI principles and incorporate them into our work.
-The insights are applicable regardless of the industry in which you work—that includes healthcare.
+In truth, the insights and strategies that came through in the speeches and discussions are valuable for recruiters and everyone in the HR field.
+Additionally, they provide ways for us to understand DEI principles and incorporate them into our work.
+These insights are applicable regardless of the industry in which you work—that includes healthcare.

 Privilege as a responsibility

 On the first day, attendees carried out an interactive exercise to help them recognize their individual levels of privilege.
 The exercise yielded ‘privilege scores’ for each attendee, which prompted a variety of responses ranging from gratitude to guilt.
-It was conducted by Jackie Ferguson, founder of The Diversity Movement, who made it clear that being conscious of one’s privilege should not be a cause of guilt, but rather a deepened ability to empathize, and a recognition of the responsibility we bear to others.
+Jackie Ferguson, founder of The Diversity Movement, made it clear that being conscious of one’s privilege should not be a cause of guilt, but rather a deepened ability to empathize, and a recognition of the responsibility we bear to others.

 Measuring DEI impact: quality vs. quantity